Polymer/koa-node-resolve/README.md

     ```
     The most common reason to provide your own JavaScript parser function is to enable the middleware to process content which has syntax requiring babel syntax plugins that your project is making use of, such as decorators, dynamic imports or import meta etc.

- - `jsSerializer` function to generate string from AST of `Babel.Node`.
+ - `jsSerializer` function to generate output string from AST of `Babel.Node`.
 The default implementation is equivalent to:
     ```js
     const serialize = require('@babel/generator');

     nodeResolve({ jsSerializer: (ast) => serialize(ast).code })
+    ```
+    The [@babel/generator documentation](https://babeljs.io/docs/en/babel-generator) shows many options available for tweaking output.
+Maybe you want to generate source maps and embed them in the response; you could do that here.

 ## Karma Testing Setup